oyendah/bc-19-twitter-sentiment-analysis/README.md

 * Install the depenencies
   * `npm install`

-* Create .env file in the root and set your variables.
+* Create .env file in the root and set your API credentials.
   ```
   TWITTER_CONSUMER_KEY = xxx
   TWITTER_CONSUMER_SECRET = xxx